Đề bài và bài mẫu IELTS Writing Task 1 và 2 ngày 30/11/2019. Các bạn cùng tham khảo và học IELTS hiệu quả hơn nhé.

-Task 1: The table and pie chart give information about population in Australia according to different nationalities and areas
+Task 1: The table and pie chart give information about population in Australia according to different nationalities and areas.

 The given pie chart illustrates the percentage of people of different nationalities residing in Australia, whereas the table shows demographical figures which are classified according to urban and rural areas.
 The initial impression from the pie chart is that the vast majority of Australian people claim their ancestry to be of Australian origin.
 It is also noticeable that most Australian people, regardless of their ethnicity, are city dwellers.

-As is seen from the table, roughly 80% of people from Australia and New Zealand live in cities, whereas only around 20% lived in the countryside.
+As is seen from the table, roughly 80% of people from Australia and New Zealand live in cities, whereas only around 20% live in the countryside.
 A similar picture is evident in the figures for people from China and New Zealand, with their urban population amounting to a high of 90-99%.

 Task 2: Countries should try to produce all the food for the population and imports as little food as possible.
 To what extent do you agree or disagree?

 The consumption of imported food has gained increasing popularity in recent years.
 However, some people are of the opinion that only local food should be produced, and imported food should be restricted.
 I completely disagree with this statement, for it is impossible for some countries to provide food for the entire population, and imported food is also instrumental in contributing to a well-rounded meal.

 It is virtually impossible for some nations to provide food for every single citizen, and this is particularly the case for underdeveloped ones undergoing destitution.
 For example, Zimbabwe, a country which has been seriously plagued by poverty and inflation, relies partially on global financial relief to deal with famine.

 Therefore, obliging them to provide sufficient sustenance for the whole population is out of the question.
 Additionally, people in richer countries can reap a lot of benefits from imported food.
 One distinct merit of imported food is the fact that it offers consumers more choices.